Havoc Demon Hunter DPS Liberation of Undermine Raid Guide — The War Within (11.1.0)

 Cooldown Usage

-Metamorphosis and have it come back up for then.
+Metamorphosis on the pull and have it come back up during the burn phase.

 Mechanical Tips